Planning to Recover a Zerto Virtual Replication Installation after Recreating a vCenter Database

-- Login to the vSphere Client for the other site and navigate to the VPG List screen of the Zerto Virtual Replication GUI.
+- Login to the vSphere Client for the recovery site, and navigate to the VPG List screen of the Zerto Virtual Replication GUI.

 - Choose the Export to CSV option in order to export a file to the local computer which will contain all VPG configuration settings, including datastore locations of Target Disks.
 This will be useful when recreating VPGs later in the procedure.